luuu-xu/portfolio-website/src/content/remove-escape/remove-escape.md

 The function in questioning is [`escape(input)`](https://github.com/validatorjs/validator.js#sanitizers#escape), from the documentation, it replace **<, >, &, ', " and /** with HTML entities.

 Reminding of myself, I used `escape()` to sanitize the user input because I was trying to prevent **cross-site-scripting (XSS)** attacks.
-The idea of XSS attack sounded pretty serious to me at the time of introduction, later I would sanitize user inputs in every Node.js back-end controllers.
+The idea of an XSS attack sounded pretty serious to me at the time of introduction, later I would sanitize user inputs in every Node.js back-end controllers.

 An example of XSS attack would look like:
 1. App allows user to input post content which would be displayed after submitting.